Article

-Customer experience: A comprehensive guide for 2024
+What is customer experience?
+A comprehensive guide for 2025

-Senest opdateret June 28, 2024
+Senest opdateret December 10, 2024

-The customer experience lives on a spectrum from flawless to infuriating.
+The customer experience (CX) lives on a spectrum from flawless to infuriating.
 You’ll always remember the tailor who happily completed a last-minute alteration for an important event.
 At the same time, you’ll also remember the restaurant staff that unapologetically provided bad service and didn’t bother to remedy the situation.

-- Why is customer experience important?
+- Why is the customer experience important?

 - How to measure customer experience